Family reports cancer surgery success for John Farnham

-Veteran Australian singer John Farnham, 73, has been diagnosed with cancer and has undergone surgery.

-‘‘John’s surgery began at 8.00am this morning and was successfully completed at 7.30pm tonight.
-He has now been transferred to ICU and is in a stable condition,’’ his family said in a statement on Tuesday night.
+The singer’s operation began at 8am on Tuesday and was successfully completed at 7.30 that night.

-In a separate statement provided by the family, Farnham said a cancer diagnosis was something many people face each day ‘‘and countless others have walked this path before me’’.
+Before his surgery, Farnham, 73, said a cancer diagnosis was something many people faced each day “and countless others have walked this path before me”.

-It comes three years after Farnham was hospitalised with a severe kidney infection.
+It comes three years after Farnham suffered a health scare and was hospitalised with a severe kidney infection.

-The music powerhouse previously said the health scare served as a wake-up call and prompted him to give up smoking, according to News Corp.

 Farnham sang his way into Australian hearts as a fresh-faced teenager in the 1960s, but had faded into near-obscurity before his 1986 album Whispering Jack shot him back to the top some 20 years later.